2snufkin/notes/Git and GitHub/GitHub + Git.md

 # Workflow
  update from remote -> create task branch -> work on it -> once a day `git rebase origin/<branchmaster>` to pull the code from remote. when ready to push: compile and build your project -> test it -> `git rebase origin/<branchmaster> -> if there are conflicts solve them
- -> add and commit with `git commit -am "message"` -> git rebase --continue -> push to remote.
+ -> add and commit with `git commit -am "message"` -> git rebase --continue -> push to remote with the -f argument.